hoseok-lee/minimal-writer/README.md

 # minimal-writer
-A minimalistic writer for writing undistracted.
+A minimalist writer for writing undistracted.